 Think about the way you like to organize your bag.
 Do you want full-length dividers?

 How many pockets do you need?
-If you only need one for irons and one for woods, then you can choose a bag with more minimalist organization options.
-For more particular sorting, you may want more pockets.
+If you need only one for irons and one for wood, you can choose a bag with more minimalist organization options.
+However, if you need more pockets for more particular sorting, you may want more.

-Check for a golf bag price guide on each website when you’re shopping around.
+When you’re shopping around, check for a golf bag price guide on each website.
 You may be surprised by the difference in price between models with a few dividers and those with more.

 Budget for Extras